C3Techie/wallet-service/README.md

 **GET** `/api/v1/auth/google` - Initiate Google OAuth login **GET** `/api/v1/auth/google/callback` - Google OAuth callback

+> **Note:** When a user signs in with Google for the first time, a wallet is automatically created for them.
+The authentication response includes both user and wallet details, confirming wallet creation.

 ### API Keys

 **POST** `/api/v1/keys/create` - Create a new API key (max 5 active keys)